Call Center Analytics: What They are and How to Use Them Effectively

 According to McKinsey,

-Speech analytics results in 20-30% cost savings and a 10% improvement in customer satisfaction scores.
+Speech analytics implementation results in 20-30% cost savings and a 10% improvement in customer satisfaction scores.

 Speech analytics comprises of: